Mike Rucker: Professional career

-Rucker was drafted by Carolina in the second round (38th overall) of the 1999 NFL Draft.
+Rucker was drafted by Carolina in the second round (38th overall) of the 1999 NFL draft.
 He collected three sacks his rookie year, playing in all 16 games.
 His first sack came against Cincinnati Bengals quarterback Jeff Blake.
 He registered 2.5 sacks in his second season, and became a starter for the 2001 NFL season.
 He ended the season leading the team with 9 sacks.
 He was the NFL Defensive Player of the Month for September 2003, when he had 5 sacks, 21 tackles, 13 hurries and one batted pass during the first four games of the 2003 NFL season.
 He and fellow defensive end Julius Peppers were the only duo to register 10 sacks each.
 The following year, Rucker again won Defensive Player of the Month for September, becoming only the 11th player in history to win POTM honors for the same month in two consecutive years; former Panther Sam Mills won POTM in November 1995 and 1996.
 Rucker finished the season with 12 sacks, and earned his first berth in the Pro Bowl.

 On December 17, 2006, in a game against the Pittsburgh Steelers, Rucker suffered an anterior cruciate ligament (ACL) tear in his left knee, causing him to miss the remainder of the 2006 season.
 He returned for his final season in 2007, before announcing his retirement from the game on April 22, 2008.

-NFL statistics
+NFL career statistics

 Other activities

 Rucker, along with former teammates Mike Minter, Stephen Davis, and Muhsin Muhammad, are co-founders of Ruckus House, a child development and learning facility.
 One of Rucker's long-term goals for Ruckus House is to get one in every city which has an NFL team.

 In 2005 Mike founded Vision Group Realty, a full service real estate brokerage firm, providing brokerage services to both buyers and sellers of residential and commercial real estate.
 The firm headquarters is located in Charlotte, NC, and services relocating clients locally, nationally and globally.

 In the 2008 offseason, he traveled to Afghanistan to visit with troops along with Luis Castillo, Tommie Harris, and Sports Illustrated writer Peter King.
 Rucker made a video documentary of his experiences for NFL Network, stating that if he was not a pro football athlete, he could easily envision himself in the military.

 Mike Rucker is a commentator on preseason games for the Carolina Panthers on the Panthers Television Network.

 Family

-Rucker's younger brother, Martin was drafted by the Cleveland Browns in 2008 NFL Draft, 111th overall.
+Rucker's younger brother, Martin was drafted by the Cleveland Browns in 2008 NFL draft, 111th overall.